 Purchasing a vehicle for remote-work needs shouldn’t come at the expense of your personal tastes and lifestyle interests.
 Put another way, if you enjoy weekend home projects or steering your all-terrain tires to the trails at quitting time, a compact sedan or luxe minivan may not work for you.
 Instead, we suggest the Toyota Tacoma.

-The 2024 Tacoma has been completely redesigned, and includes some of the latest and greatest technology, without sacrificing the utility you demand from a midsize pickup truck.
+The Tacoma was completely redesigned for the 2024 model year, and includes some of the latest and greatest technology, without sacrificing the utility you demand from a midsize pickup truck.
 All versions, from the basic RWD SR XtraCab Tacoma to the off-road-oriented 4WD TRD Pro Double Cab, can be configured with a Wi-Fi hotspot via Toyota Connected Services, and all feature at least multiple USB-C ports and at least one 12-volt power outlet.
 Gas trim levels offer a 400-watt AC inverter with an outlet in the bed and rear seat, while the hybrid MAX models feature an upgraded 2400-watt AC inverter standard.
 Wireless Apple CarPlay and Android Auto are standard on all trims.

 Volkswagen ID.4

-Volkswagen is a relative newcomer to the world of electric vehicles (EVs), though its first model is well-suited for the remote-working scenario many of us are now enjoying.
-VW calls it the ID.4: a five-passenger crossover available with RWD or AWD.
+Volkswagen is a relative newcomer to the world of electric vehicles (EVs), though its first model--the ID.4--has proven well-suited for the remote-working scenario many of us are now enjoying.

-Volkswagen retains the base trim for the 2024 model year, meaning it's still possible to get in one for less than $39k, and that’s before any available incentives.
-All models do come equipped with USB ports, integrated Apple CarPlay and Android Auto, at least an 12-inch infotainment touchscreen, and a wireless charging pad.
+Pricing for this five-passenger crossover starts in the low $40,000s.
+Buyers have their choice of RWD or AWD, and all models come equipped with USB ports, integrated Apple CarPlay and Android Auto, a 12.9-inch infotainment touchscreen, and a wireless charging pad.
 Upper trim levels add massaging power seats, as well as a panoramic moonroof that lets the sun shine on your rolling cubicle.

 In preparation for cold mornings, Volkswagen has equipped the ID.4 with standard heated front seats and upper trims feature a heated steering wheel.
 Along those same lines, the ID.4—like other EVs—can be preconditioned.
 The Car-Net smartphone app is more than just a keyless entry and remote start system: It also lets users direct the car to start heating (or cooling) the interior to a preset temperature.
 This not only creates a welcoming “office” environment, but it also reduces the draw on the ID.4’s battery when the vehicle is plugged into a charger, to prevent a loss in driving range.
 Conversely, preconditioning when the vehicle is not being charged will decrease driving range.
 That is, unfortunately, one downside of selecting an EV as an office-on-wheels: the use of the various outlets and chargers will lessen the driving range.